cloudmesh/cloudmesh-pi-burn/README.md

 <!--MANUAL-BRIDGE-->
 ```
 Options:
     --interface=INTERFACE  The interface name [default: eth1]
                            You can also specify wlan0 if you wnat
                            to bridge through WIFI on the manager
                            eth0 requires a USB to WIFI adapter

-   --ip=IP  The ip address to assign on the eth0 interface (ie. the listening interface) [default: 10.1.1.1]
+   --ip=IP  The ip address to assign on the eth0 interface,
+            ie. the listening interface [default: 10.1.1.1]

 Description: